 Criticism of Sociological Orthodoxy Needs to be Substantive

 Admittedly, I share several of Savolainen’s frustrations.
-I usually find the discipline quite boring and uninteresting.
-Sociology is filled with bad empirics because they are good narratives, etc.1
+I usually find the discipline quite boring, and sociology is filled with bad empirics because they give some good narratives, etc.

 The Unbearable Lightness of Meta-Criticism

-The problem with this approach is simple: there is no clear definition as to what would count as “orthodox” versus “heterodox” knowledge in sociology.
-Thus, the criticism is simply not at the level of theoretical or methodological conflict.
-A good reform movement should have a clear and actionable conflict: open-science movement places the conflict in open science practices, providing a specific set of reforms aiming at the conventional know-hows.
-The advocates of credibility revolution place the conflict in discussions about research designs.
-Scholars associated with Rational Choice Theory not only criticize sociology’s macro focus; they actually produce good research serving as a “template” for the mode, style, and genre of scholarship they advocate for.2
+The problem with this approach is quite simple: there is no clear definition as to what would count as “orthodox” versus “heterodox” knowledge in sociology.
+Thus, the criticism is just not at the level of theoretical or methodological conflict.
+A good reform movement, instead, should have a clear and actionable conflict: open-science movement places the conflict in open science practices, providing a specific set of reforms aiming at the conventional know-hows.
+The advocates of credibility revolution place the conflict in discussions about research design.
+Scholars associated with Rational Choice Theory not only criticize sociology’s macro focus; they actually produce research serving as a “template” for the mode and genre of scholarship they advocate for.

 The genre of meta-criticism we encounter, however, is necessarily thin.
 They point to bias, but propose no substantive theory of action, no new mechanism of social change, or no basic alternative model worth resisting.
 Suppose the viewpoint is restored, sociology is now largely apolitical, and we are close to this mysterious “scientific ethos.”
 What happens to the median ASR article, then?
 What is the precise DAG that channels my-kind-of-people-in-committees to good sociology?

 Why does bad sociology happen, then?
 Two boring reasons: theoretical fragmentation and weak empirical standards.
-A core theoretical framework—something like the utility model from economics—would regulate what people would say and not say.
+A core theoretical framework would regulate what people would say and not say.
 It would constrain “nuance” (Healy 2017).
 It would also lead to proper “policing” of sociological work.
 Same goes for rigorous empirical standards.
-Both would give sociology its disciplinary focus and autonomy that would regulate the scholarship on its own terms.
+Both would give sociology its disciplinary focus and autonomy that would organize the scholarship on its own terms.
 No wiggle room.
-All this is to say that viewpoint diversity is a normative good3, but it is not a substantive fix.
-Shared theory, rigorous designs, and disciplined empirical practices are.4
+All this is to say that viewpoint diversity is a normative good, but it is not a substantive fix.
+Shared theory, rigorous designs, and disciplined empirical practices are.1

-4 Let me be even more blunt.
+1 Let me be even more blunt.
 The median sociology paper usually fails because it is boring (“I regressed an outcome on a group variable”).
-The problem is that a heterodox read on that regression doesn’t change the fact that it is a boring regression from the very start.
+The problem is that a heterodox read on that regression doesn’t change the fact that it is just a boring regression.

-The bottom line is that what our field needs is not a new balance of opinions per se, but a higher bar for explanation and properly competing theories.
+The bottom line is that what our field needs is not a new balance of opinions per se (whatever that means), but a higher bar for research.
+It is that simple.